palvarez89/palvarez89.github.io/cv-onepage.md

 ## Personal Statement

 **Computer Science Engineer** with experience working with embedded devices and Linux systems.
-Main areas of expertise include: build systems, system integration (including building Linux systems from scratch), infrastructure, open-source technologies and culture.
+Main areas of expertise include build systems, system integration (including building Linux systems from scratch), infrastructure, open-source technologies and culture.
 Special interest in automation and reproducibility, infrastructure as code, CI/CD, and contributing to open-source projects.
-Team player, always willing to help, and to share knowledge.
+A team player who is always willing to help and share knowledge.

 ## Programming Languages and Tools